1999 ASB Classic – Doubles

 The 1999 ASB Classic doubles was the doubles event of the fourteenth edition of the ASB Classic; a WTA Tier IV tournament and the most prestigious women's tennis tournament held in New Zealand.
-Nana Miyagi and Tamarine Tanasugarn were the defending champions but did not compete that year.
+Nana Miyagi and Tamarine Tanasugarn were the reigning champions but did not compete that year.

 Silvia Farina and Barbara Schett lost in the final 6–2, 7–6(7–2) against Seda Noorlander and Marlene Weingärtner.